 Lastly, if you are obtaining this letter for medical school, practicing physicians are often the worst people to have write letters for the very reason just stated.
 They often write a letter that says how well you've done in school, reiterate your volunteer work etc. They seldom add anything new to the application.
 Keep in mind that letters of recommendation are not used to assess your probability of being a good physician.
-The medical school assume that if you are accepted, THEY will make you a good physician.
+The medical school assumes that if you are accepted, THEY will make you a good physician.
 What they want is to know whether or not you have what it takes to survive the rigors of medical school.
 This is in part why they want primarily academic letters, not professional letters.

 What should people who write letters of recommendation say?
 What is important to have in a letter?

 Again, letter writers need to be able to add to your application.
-They need to address your ability to cope with stress, deal with your peers, handle multitasking, punctuality, etc. Medical school admissions committees couldn't care less about whether or not you will make a good doctor because you watched a quadruple by-pass.
+They need to address your ability to cope with stress, deal with your peers, handle multitasking, punctuality, etc. Medical school admissions committees couldn't care less about whether or not you will make a good doctor because you watched a quadruple bypass.
 They need to be able to include anecdotal stories and events that demonstrate both the level of your relationship with this person as well as how much they have really worked with you.

 When should letters of recommendation be sent?

 Letters of recommendation are being considered by more and more medical schools and other programs as part of the decision whether to offer you an interview or not.
 Therefore, they are often submitted as part of the supporting material for the secondary application.
 DO NOT SEND THEM IN WITH YOUR AMCAS OR OTHER APPLICATIONS EXCEPT IN THE CASE OF THE CASPA APPLICATION FOR PHYSICIAN ASSISTANTS!!
 When each individual medical or other graduate school send you their secondary packet, they will almost always include instructions on what they want as part of the letter of recommendation component of the application.
 Follow their instructions exactly!
-If they say they only want three letters, send three; not four, not five.
+If they say they only want three letters, send three: not four, not five.
 This will be part of your evaluation.

 Can I see my letters of recommendation?

 No, unless you are accepted to medical school.
 The Family Educational Rights and Privacy Act (FERPA) states that enrolled students can have access to their files, including letters.
-However if you are not enrolled, but are in the process of being accepted, you do not have access to those letters.
+However, if you are not enrolled, but are in the process of being accepted, you do not have access to those letters.
 The waiver of confidentiality that you sign on documents does not entitle you to see your letters at any time.
-It entitles you to see your letters if you are officially matriculated into a specific school, not as part of the application process
+It entitles you to see your letters if you are officially matriculated into a specific school, not as part of the application process.

-Is it appropriate to "coach"my letter writers?
+Is it appropriate to "coach" my letter writers?

 To some extent, yes.
-It is appropriate to ask them to emphasize things like leadership skills, ability to handle stress, etc. It is not appropriate to write the letter for them, and ask them to sign it.
+It is appropriate to ask them to emphasize things like leadership skills, ability to handle stress, etc. It is not appropriate to write the letter for them and ask them to sign it.
 It is appropriate to ask them directly if they will be able to write you a positive letter.
 If they cannot, it is appropriate to rescind your request.

 How are interviews done at the Colorado School of Medicine?

-The University of Colorado Health Sciences Center conducts interview very similarly to other schools around the country.
+The University of Colorado Health Sciences Center conducts interviews very similarly to other schools around the country.
 You will be interviewed, one-on-one, by two members of the admissions committee.
-These are usually 30 minutes each, and can take on any style.
+These are usually 30 minutes each and can take on any style.
 Some interviewers will ask many questions about your application.
 Others will simply come in and talk about what seems to be totally unrelated things.
 Rest assured they are obtaining very important information about you in either situation.
 At some schools, you will also be evaluated on your ability to work with groups.
-To do this, you will be placed in a group of 8-12 other candidate, and asked to come to consensus on a problem you will be presented.
-You will be evaluated on your ability to contribute, how well you listen, how well you compromise if necessary, etc. You cannot prepare for this aspect of the interview.
+To do this, you will be placed in a group of 8-12 other candidates, and asked to come to consensus on a problem you will be presented.
+You will be evaluated on your ability to contribute, how well you listen, how well you compromise, if necessary, etc. You cannot prepare for this aspect of the interview.
 Don't try.